The accessible alternative to values-based 1v1 debate

 Respond to your opponent's arguments and reinforce your own.
 Deliver your closing.

 That's it.
 Three speech types, infinitely configurable.
-From 18-minute quick rounds to 60+ minute deep dives.
+From Quick 18-minute rounds to In-Depth 60-minute debates.

 | Feature | SuperDebate | Lincoln-Douglas (LD) |